When I finally came to, I found my head resting on the water pouch that was still half full.

 There was a pause as she waited for me to process this.

 I stood up suddenly, ready to bolt out of there.
 It was crazy, insane, and suicidal!
-The girl must have read my mind because she got up just as fast and blocked my only way out.
+The girl must have read my mind because she got up just as quickly and blocked my only way out.

 “All we need you to do is to make the challenge so that Vaughan comes up from underground.
 I would do it myself but they wouldn’t understand me.”